checkly/terraform-provider-checkly/docs/index.md

 You can find a quick [step-by-step guide](https://www.checklyhq.com/docs/integrations/terraform/) in Checkly's documentation.

 ## Authentication
-To use the provider with your Checkly account, you will need an API Key for the account.
-Go to the [Account Settings: API Keys](https://app.checklyhq.com/account/api-keys) page to create a new API key or to use an existing one.
+To use the provider with your Checkly account, you will need an API Key for your Checkly user.
+Go to the [User Settings: API Keys page](https://app.checklyhq.com/settings/user/api-keys) page to create a new API key or to use an existing one.

 Now expose the API key as an environment variable in your shell: